How Kayaking Ruined my Climbing Career

 This story is dedicated to the memory of Mark Gunderson, who was a great artist and one of the most entertaining people that I have met.
 We shared many adventures, but this trip down the Grand Canyon was about as good as it gets, and his humor kept us all entertained.
 He fought a good battle in life and left many good memories, but the cancer won.
 He is deeply missed by his family and many friends, but his paintings and his spirit will always be with us.

 Little Buddy had been trying to talk me into kayaking for over a year, and he had tried to drown me on two occasions during some rolling sessions at a local swimming pool.
-I preferred the frozen crystals of water to the liquid variety, and the idea of bouncing upside down over rocks in an icy stream didn’t really interest me.
+I preferred the frozen crystals of water to the liquid variety, I didn’t really like water, and the idea of bouncing upside down over rocks in an icy stream didn’t really interest me.

 We had just finished a seven-day climbing trip in the Grand Canyon and had climbed three classic spires — the South Face of Zoroaster Temple and two previously unclimbed towers in the Angels Gate group.
 The food for the expedition consisted of meager rations of mac-and-cheese dinners, and I was very anxious for a real meal and some beer, so I quickly signed my name and headed for the restaurant.